-Jobcentre claimants have risen from 1.24 million to 2.8 million over the course of the UK pandemic, the Guardian has revealed, a rise some analysts said was the worst in over 100 years.
+Jobcentre claimants have risen from 1.24 million to 2.8 million over the course of the UK pandemic, the Guardian has revealed.
+This is a rise some analysts said was the worst in over 100 years.

 The figures should also be seen in the context of Rishi Sunak’s announcement that the furlough scheme will be gradually wound down in the run-up to its closure in October, raising fears of a further dramatic rise.
 Figures released this week show that 9.1 million workers have now been furloughed under the Job Retention Scheme.
 Major companies have announced redundancies, running into the thousands of job losses, over the period.